 1. Why is Philips Respironics recalling certain devices?

 Respiratory Therapy Specialists Inc. has been informed by medical device manufacturer Philips Respironics that some of its devices equipping patients with respiratory diseases treated at home may present a potential safety issue with one of the components (sound abatement foam).
+For more details on the recall and the safety issue, please refer to our Patient Brochure.

 2. What devices are affected by the recall?